 Central sleep apnea:This condition is caused due to the malfunction of the brain while signaling the lungs to inhale air on time.
 Due to this, the body wouldn't receive the ideal amount of oxygen.

-When you visit us to get the condition diagnosed, we will conduct a sleep test to understand your condition's severity better.
-During this, the dentist will closely monitor your vitals, eye movement, and body movement patterns while you sleep.
-As a treatment, you may bring about a few changes in your everyday lifestyle, such as limiting the consumption of alcohol, quitting smoking, reducing the consumption of foods with saturated fats as it helps to reduce the weight, etc.
+When you visit the sleep specialist to get the condition diagnosed, they will conduct a sleep test to understand your condition's severity better.
+During this, they will closely monitor your vitals, eye movement, and body movement patterns while you sleep.
+As a treatment form your dentist, you may bring about a few changes in your everyday lifestyle, such as limiting the consumption of alcohol, quitting smoking, reducing the consumption of foods with saturated fats as it helps to reduce weight, etc.